openedx/frontend-app-learner-portal-programs/docs/decisions/0003-graphql-schema.rst

 --------
 For each new type of query made, a coinciding `.gql` schema must be created with all the possible fields being made available in that query.
 All types must be named, and either made required or not.
 If a field is not required, that field should be `null`-able, as to not create situations where missing data will cause pages created by Gatsby to fail building.

-These `.gql`  files should live in the `schema` folder found within the `gatsby-source-wagtail` plugin folder.
+These `.gql`  files should live in the `schema` folder found within the `@edx/gatsby-source-portal-designer` plugin package.
 A new file should be created each time a new query is needed.
 If new fields are needed in a query already created, they should be added to the file for the query.

 Consequences
 ------------